techHackerz/basic-network-simulation-lab/README.md

 ## 🚀 Outcome
 ✅ Successfully configured a network with basic routing and connectivity.
 ✅ Tested communication between devices on different networks.
+✅ Secured the remote access to the router